simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-09-18
+<br />**Date image released:**  2024-09-19
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Davide Broise
-Neil Corke;
-Text: Natalia Lewandowska
-(SUNY Oswego)

-<br />**Title of the image:**  The Mermaid Nebula Supernova Remnant
+<br />**Title of the image:**  The Dark Seahorse of Cepheus
-<br />**Description for the image:**  New stars are born from the remnants of dead stars.
-The gaseous remnant of the gravitational collapse and subsequent death of a very massive star in our Milky Way created the G296.5+10.0 supernova remnant, of which the featured Mermaid Nebula is part.
-Also known as the Betta Fish Nebula, the Mermaid Nebula makes up part of an unusual subclass of supernova remnants that are two-sided and nearly circular.
-Originally discovered in X-rays, the filamentary nebula is a frequently studied source also in radio and gamma-ray light.
-The blue color visible here originates from doubly ionized oxygen (OIII), while the deep red is emitted by hydrogen gas.
-The nebula's mermaid-like shape has proven to be useful for measurements of the interstellar magnetic field.
+<br />**Description for the image:**  Spanning light-years, this suggestive shape known as the Seahorse Nebula floats in silhouette against a rich, luminous background of stars.
+Seen toward the royal northern constellation of Cepheus, the dusty, dark nebula is part of a Milky Way molecular cloud some 1,200 light-years distant.
+It is also listed as Barnard 150 (B150), one of 182 dark markings of the sky cataloged in the early 20th century by astronomer E. E. Barnard.
+Packs of low mass stars are forming within, but their collapsing cores are only visible at long infrared wavelengths.
+Still, the colorful Milky Way stars of Cepheus add to this stunning galactic skyscape.
+Growing Gallery: This week's supermoon eclipse
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/Mermaid_Corke_4205.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/LDN1082_px2048.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).